RG4025/endUserSupport/README.md

 ## Steps/Instructions
-1- First find the node-modules in the project if you don't fint it install the package using `npm i`
+1- First find the node-modules in the project if you don't fint it install the package using `npm i` 2- You'll get the links to `Register User`, `Login`, `Admin Login`, `Home` 3- Register user using new `email` id and `unique password`.
+4- After registration please login with the `same credentials` , note - The used api end user support is slow please check the device is connected with the `strong network`.
+5- when trying to login if you feel the button is not working please `double click on it`!
 ## Available Scripts

 In the project directory, you can run: